 Earleywine's teams have been ranked in the Top 10 for six straight seasons, including as high as No. 3 in the nation during a three-week run in 2010.
 Mizzou has finished as a Top 10 team in the polls three times under Earleywine's leadership.

 Big offense led to success in Earleywine's first season in 2007, in which he took a team that posted just 26 wins and had a losing record the year before and turned them into a 40-win squad that finished the year with a regional bid and a Top 20 national ranking.

 Named Missouri's head coach in August of 2006, Earleywine's model for winning was rewarded with a seven-year contract extension on Aug.
 31, 2011, making him the first Olympic coach in Missouri history to receive an extension greater than five years.
-In his seven seasons at Missouri, Earleywine has managed a record of 326-102 and became the fastest Missouri softball coach to reach 300 victories.
-Since beginning his head coaching career in 2003 at Georgia Tech, Earleywine has turned in a .748 winning percentage, the eighth-best amongst active Division I coaches.
+In his eight seasons at Missouri, Earleywine has managed a record of 369-122 and became the fastest Missouri softball coach to reach 300 victories.
+Since beginning his head coaching career in 2003 at Georgia Tech, Earleywine has turned in a .744 winning percentage, the 11th-best amongst active Division I coaches.
 He was the fifth fastest coach to reach 100 wins in NCAA Division I softball history.

-In seven seasons, the three-time conference coach of the year has become the first Missouri softball coach to lead his squad to six-straight NCAA Regional titles, doing so on the road in 2008 and again at home in Columbia, Mo., from 2009-13.
-In fact, Mizzou is currently one of only three schools in the country to win six-straight regional titles.
-The Tigers are joined by Arizona State and Florida in achieving that feat.
+In eight seasons, the three-time conference coach of the year has become the first Missouri softball coach to lead his squad to six-straight NCAA Regional titles, doing so on the road in 2008 and again at home in Columbia, Mo., from 2009-13.
+In fact, Mizzou was one of only three schools in the country from 2008-13 to win six-straight regional titles.
+The Tigers were joined by Arizona State and Florida in achieving that feat.